Top

 A temperature of 75 to 85 degrees is advisable.
 Watch the weather forecasts.
 Spray only when there is no danger of rain for 24 to 48 hours.
 Lower temperatures make for slower kill.
 If rains occur in the meantime, some of the effect of the chemical is lost.

-Often in the fall of the year the weeds are tougher than usual.
+Often in the fall of the year, weeds are tougher than usual.
 Even mildew has toughened the leaves of the dandelions.
-Consequently, a wetting agent, any household detergent, used, at the rate of one teaspoonful per gallon of spray solution makes for better coverage, better absorption, and consequently better kill.
+Consequently, a wetting agent, or any household detergent, used at the rate of one teaspoonful per gallon of spray solution makes for better coverage, better absorption, and consequently better kill.

 Are All Weeds Controlled by Fall Spraying?